endlos99/xdt99/MANUAL.md

 ### Manipulating Disks

-The add parameter `-a` adds local files to the disk image.  `xdm99` will infer a suitable TI file name from the local file name unless an explicit file name is given by the `-n` parameter.
+The add parameter `-a` adds local files to the disk image.  `xdm99` will infer a suitable TI filename from the local filename unless an explicit filename is given by the `-n` parameter.
 If the file is not of type `PROGRAM`, the file type must be given using the `-f` parameter.